PocketCampus/moodle-local_jwttomoodletoken/README.md

 3. Create a user and assign it this role in the system context.

-4. In Moodle's admimnistration, chose Web Services > Manage Tokens, and create a token for this user – if needed use IP address restriction.
+4. In Moodle's administration, chose Web Services > Manage Tokens, and create a token for this user – if needed use IP address restriction.

 # Requests